Finance Ops·11 Mar 2026·7 min read

-The board nodded, asked a few surface-level questions, and moved on.
-Nobody knew which products were making money.
-Nobody knew which merchants were profitable and which were costing the business.
-Nobody knew whether the company was ahead of or behind its plan — because there was no plan to compare against.
+The board nods, asks a few surface-level questions, and moves on.
+Nobody knows which products are making money.
+Nobody knows which merchants are profitable and which are costing the business.
+Nobody knows whether the company is ahead of or behind its plan – because there is no plan to compare against.

 The problem is structural, not personal.